squk/dotfiles/README.md

 Neat!
 You can also "unstow" files as well to unlink.
 See the [docs](https://www.gnu.org/software/stow/manual/stow.html#Invoking-Stow).

-If you store your dotfiles in Piper in your experimental user directory you can use the following command.
-Remember you need to have run `gcert` before you can access Piper.

 Assuming you have the following directory structure:

 ```none